 But then why don't we always use Nonparametric Tests?

 Since nonparametric tests do not assume any probability distribution, nonparametric tests' power is lower than the power of parametric tests.
+Moreover, there may be situations in which you need to make an assumption about the underlying distribution and therefore it makes sense to choose one over another depending upon your situation.

 Parametric vs Nonparametric Tests for Mean and Median